 Perhaps we can give Perry the benefit of the doubt and say that she’s not even aware that what she’s written about or coopted has any real meaning other than “funny metaphor” or “colorful, cool visual,” but I’m not biting.

 Just because she campaigned for Hillary Clinton during the 2016 presidential election, does not an activist make.

-Yesterday, my best friend sent me a link to “How Katy Perry Gets Away With Homophobia,” an article on Nylon about, well, how Katy Perry gets away with homophobia.
+Have you read the Nylon article, “How Katy Perry Gets Away With Homophobia,” about, well, how Katy Perry gets away with homophobia?
+You should.
 Writer Gabrielle Korn writes about her grievances with the singer’s Super Bowl XLIX halftime show, specifically with the non-threatening, football fan-appeasing, undercurrent-of-homophobia-with-a-dash-of-colorful-heteronormative song choice “I Kissed a Girl.”
 Korn writes about how Perry is subtly homophobic, a feeling I’ve expressed many times before in casual conversations to friends, but because she’s so bubbly and effervescent and — quite frankly — gay (at least in terms of camp levels), the idea is quickly disregarded because clearly she’s gay friendly, right!
 Hello!
 Have you HEARD “Firework”?